awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 **To create VSS\-enabled EBS snapshots by using AWS Tools for Windows PowerShell**

-1. Open AWS Tools for Windows PowerShell and execute the following command to specify your credentials\.
+1. Open AWS Tools for Windows PowerShell and run the following command to specify your credentials\.
 You must either have administrator privileges in Amazon EC2, or you must have been granted the appropriate permission in IAM\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

    ```
    Set-AWSCredentials –AccessKey key_name –SecretKey key_name
    ```

-1. Execute the following command to set the Region for your PowerShell session\.
+1. Run the following command to set the Region for your PowerShell session\.
 The example uses the us\-east\-2 Region\.

    ```
    Set-DefaultAWSRegion -Region us-east-2
    ```

-1. Execute the following command to create VSS\-enabled EBS snapshots\.
+1. Run the following command to create VSS\-enabled EBS snapshots\.

    ```
    Send-SSMCommand -DocumentName AWSEC2-CreateVssSnapshot -InstanceId "$instance" -Parameter @{'ExcludeBootVolume'='False';'description'='a_description'